-Atmospheric refraction can change very dramatically throughout the day, creating a bias in displacement results computed at different times of the day.
-This can be seen very clearly on the left side in Figure 1, which illustrates the bias in the vertical displacement results for cycles that were observed in the afternoon and at night at the Diamond Valley Lake water reservoir in California.
+Atmospheric refraction can change dramatically throughout the day, creating a bias in displacement results computed at different times of the day.
+This can be seen on the left side in Fig. 1, which illustrates the bias in the vertical displacement results for cycles that were observed in the afternoon and at night at the Diamond Valley Lake water reservoir in California.
 In this case, if only comparisons between single cycles were relied upon for alarms, many false alarms would be generated.

-Figure 1 Comparison of time-of-day refraction effects and weekly averages
+Fig. 1.
+Comparison of time-of-day refraction effects and weekly averages.

-Therefore, cycle averaging is used to randomize the effects of the systematic atmospheric refraction errors.
-The averaging of cycles that have been observed at different times of the day, in different conditions, improves the accuracy and reliability of the displacement determinations.
-The plot on the right in Figure 1 illustrates the more reliable results obtained from the weekly averages.
-In slope stability monitoring, it is common to encounter lines of sight that graze the side of an embankment, where the temperature gradient increases as the line of sight approaches the surface.
-One can appreciate how a temperature gradient can change very rapidly with sun exposure, particularly between day and night.
+Cycle averaging is used to randomize the systematic effects of atmospheric refraction.
+The averaging of cycles that have been observed in varying conditions throughout the day improves the accuracy and reliability of the displacement determinations.
+The plot on the right in Fig. 1 illustrates the more reliable results obtained from the weekly averages.
+In slope stability monitoring, it is common to encounter lines of sight that graze the side of an embankment, where the temperature gradient increases near the surface.
+The temperature gradient can change very rapidly with sun exposure, particularly between day and night.
 Areas that receive direct sunlight can produce temperature gradients of several degrees per metre that may fluctuate rapidly (i.e., scintillation).
-In contrast, the same area at night may have a very stable, slowly decreasing temperature gradient as it releases heat into the atmosphere.
+In contrast, the same area at night may have a very stable, slowly decreasing temperature gradient as it releases heat.